 It is normal to assume that the staff at a nursing home facility will all have their residents’ best interests in mind.
 Unfortunately, some do not fully adhere to caregiving guidelines, and a few are even intentionally cruel.
 Abuse and neglect at these facilities should be identified and rooted out before serious harm comes to a resident.
 You do not need to wait for physical injuries to appear before contacting a nursing home abuse attorney.
-A compassionate lawyer from our firm could advise you on how to prevent nursing home abuse in Cleveland.
+A compassionate attorney from our firm could advise you on how to prevent nursing home abuse in Cleveland.

 Nursing home abuse can occur in a variety of different situations.
 It can take other forms beyond physical or sexual abuse.
 For instance, a nursing home where the staff does not abide by federal and state regulations of care and treatment would constitute abuse.
 Some instances of neglect that are considered abuse may include:

 Abusing a resident’s economic autonomy or denying them from seeing visitors are also considered abusive actions.
 By understanding what behaviors may constitute abuse, an individual may be able to prevent harm from happening to their loved one in a Cleveland nursing home.

 There are federal and state regulations that apply to nursing homes, including a Nursing Home Patient’s Bill of Rights.
 This law states the facilities must have a certain number of nurses per patient, the staff must spend a minimum number of hours per day with each patient, and the patients are to be free from financial exploitation.

 In addition, there are nursing standards that facility caregivers and staff must adhere to as a general principle that are not specifically named in any federal or state regulations.
 An attorney in Clevalnd could provide families with a guideline of what a proper standard of care for their elderly loved ones should consist of to prevent abuse.